 Join the ASCP BOC Program Directors Facebook Group

-The ASCP BOC Program Directors Facebook group is an open group for directors of laboratory programs, as well as education and clinical coordinators, whose students seek BOC certification.
-This group is open to program directors of ABHES, CAAHEP and NAACLS accredited programs as well as education and clinical coordinators.
+The ASCP BOC Program Directors Facebook group is a group for directors of NAACLS, CAAHEP, and ABHES accredited or approved laboratory programs, as well as education and clinical coordinators and faculty, whose students seek BOC certification.
+This peer-based group can answer any of your certification-related questions.
+Supported by volunteers with several years of program experience, the group aims to become the program director’s resource for information and support.